ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on what surprised me most this year.
+An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on what i misunderstood about creating.

 ---